jg-digital-media/jgdm_wordpress_starter/readme.md

 ### WordPress Loop for pagination with WP Query

-+ *This repository will be fixed to reflect pagintion on the main query rather than a custom query*
++ *This repository will be fixed to reflect pagination on the main query rather than a custom query*

 ```php